roopakv/orbs/README.md

 This orb helps make common operations in various CircleCI workflows easier.
 Some of the smaller useful commands are "fail if dirty", "run if modified", "run on branch".
-There are a few more complicated commands such as "wait for workflow" and "wait for job" which ave niche usecases.
+There are a few more complicated commands such as "wait for workflow" and "wait for job" which have niche usecases.

 Official Orb page: [https://circleci.com/orbs/registry/orb/roopakv/swissknife](https://circleci.com/orbs/registry/orb/roopakv/swissknife)